 Staff member's name:

 Item:

 Serial Number:

 Asset Register Number:

 Condition:

 Value:

 Date:

-the unlock key together v nat the laptop is encrypted for safeguarding of the asset and will not store with the laptop. work involves keeping confidential data this will only be stored on an
+(Laptops): I understand that the laptop is encrypted for safeguarding of the asset and will not store the unlock key together with the laptop.

-• No data will be stored on the hard drive.
+I understand that if my work involves keeping confidential data this will only be stored on an encrypted memory stick.
+No data will be stored on the hard drive.

-n belongs to SVC and is on loan to me during my employment or until the ubsequently be written off in accordance with policy and procedures.
+I understand that this item belongs to SVC and is on loan to me during my employment or until the item is obsolete and will subsequently be written off in accordance with policy and procedures.

-9 uring this period, I will be liable to replace the item at full value or, after a ced value subject to time lapsed.
+If the item goes missing during this period, I will be liable to replace the item at full value or, after a period of time, at a reduced value subject to time lapsed.

-If I decide to terminate n day of my employment. ny role with SVC the item will be returned without delay prior to the final
+If I decide to terminate my role with SVC the item will be returned without delay prior to the final day of my employment.

 Signed (staff member):

 Role:

-• nager, Authorising Officer
+Signed: Astrid Searle, Business Manager, Authorising Officer

 Device Return

-Date:

-Name of staff member w itnessing return:
+Name of staff member witnessing return:

-APPENDIX 7 GLOSSARY OF TERMS
+APPENDIX 8 GLOSSARY OF TERMS